jeffreykegler/hoonlint/misc/whitespace.md

 The inter-comment column and pre-comment column is specified, for each type of sequence, below.

+Every multi-line comment contains

+* A newline-terminated partial line preamble.
+This may be just the newline.

+* A body of one or more full newline-terminated lines, all of them comments or
+(in the case of non-standard code) blank lines.

+* A partial line postamble.
+This is never newline-terminated, and may be zero-length.

+Informally, the body of a standard multi-line comment follows these conventions:

 <ol>
 <li>A multi-line comment may contain
 an "inter-part", a "pre-part",